History of Houston: Post-World War II, 1946–1969

+In 1962, NASA began planning and building the Manned Spacecraft Center in the Clear Lake area, near Ellington Field and the Gulf Freeway.
+NASA, however, leased the administrative building for the Manned Spacecraft Center at a site on Braes Bayou.
+NASA developed their own buildings at the Clear Lake site in the following years.
+Meanwhile, Humble Oil developed subdvisions on nearby land.

-In the year 1960, Houston International Airport was deemed inadequate for the needs of the city.
-This airport could not be expanded, so Houston Intercontinental Airport (now George Bush Intercontinental Airport) was built north of the city.
-September 1961 saw Hurricane Carla, a very destructive hurricane, hit the city.
-On July 4, 1962, NASA opened the Manned Spacecraft Center in southeast Houston in the Clear Lake area, now the Lyndon B. Johnson Space Center.
-This would bring many jobs to the Houston, especially the Clear Lake area.
-Also in 1962, Houston voters soundly defeated a referendum to implement zoning—the second time in fifteen years.
+September 1961 saw Hurricane Carla, a very destructive hurricane, hit the city.Also in 1962, Houston voters soundly defeated a referendum to implement zoning—the second time in fifteen years.
 In 1963, the University of Houston ended its status as a private institution and became a state university by entering into the Texas State System of Higher Education after a long battle with opponents from other state universities blocking the change.

 In April 1965 the Astrodome opened, under the name of the Harris County Domed Stadium.
 In July 1965, the Houston metropolitan area was expanded by the inclusion of Brazoria County, Fort Bend County, Liberty County, and Montgomery County.
 AstroWorld, a theme park adjacent to the Astrodome, opened in 1968.
-Houston Intercontinental Airport was built in 1969.
 The word Houston was the first word said on the moon by American astronaut, Neil Armstrong, July 20th 1969.

-Houston International Airport, renamed to Hobby Airport, was closed to commercial aviation until 1971.
+Hattie Mae White was elected to the school board in 1959.
+She was the first African-American to be elected in a major position in Houston in the 20th Century.

 Barbara Jordan was elected to the U.S. House of Representatives by Houston residents on November 8, 1966.

+While Hobby Airport was already reached its service capacity in the mid-1950s, a new airport required about fifteen years of planning.
+Jet Era Ranch Corporation acquired a large remote tract of land north of Houston in 1957.
+Intercontinental Airport opened in 1969 with two terminals based on a hub-and-spoke plan.